The Nokia 8 Sirocco is too expensive for its own good

 The Nokia phone comeback has been paved with budget and midrange devices, plus a few nostalgic blasts from the past, but it's the Nokia 8 Sirocco that represents the brand's best nose-in-the-air efforts.
 However, like last year's regular Nokia 8, the Sirocco here feels less like a comeback and more like catch up, undistinguished by any true standout features and a price that feels higher than it should be given the tight competition.

 You should think of the Sirocco as the Nokia 8.5.
-It's more than a slight update from last October's Nokia 8, but it not enough of a true overhaul to create a compelling reason to buy it over rival phones like the Google Pixel 2 or, if it's sold in your region, the Huawei P20 Pro ($1,098.98 at Amazon.com).
+It's more than a slight update from last October's Nokia 8, but it not enough of a true overhaul to create a compelling reason to buy it over rival phones like the Google Pixel 2 (£699.00 at Amazon Marketplace) or, if it's sold in your region, the Huawei P20 Pro ($1,098.98 at Amazon.com).

 The Sirocco is swankier than its predecessor; it sports Galaxy Note-esque curved edges, a sharp screen and has an excellent build quality.
 Its processor is a year old, but that doesn't result in any tangible slowdown.
 The camera's photos can be hit or miss depending on your shooting conditions, but there are no other major gripes I have with the phone.